pytobot/gitbook/programming/software/systemd.md

 To start and enable the the service the following code is used.

 {% hint style="danger" %}
-Only enable this service when the raspberry Pi is inside the PCB.
+Only enable this service when the Raspberry Pi is inside the PCB.
 Or Pin 20 needs to have a manual High pin
 {% endhint %}

 {% hint style="warning" %}